DLewis01/Live-at-the-wireless-mp3-player/README.md

 # Live-at-the-wireless-mp3-player
-Mp3 player of the old Double J exploding head graphic
+Mp3 player of the old Jackson Pollock looking Double J exploding head graphic that adorned t-shirts and sticker back in the early 80s.

 ![explodinghead](doublej-exploding-head.jpg)